 - Marq Adventurer, Athlete, Aviator, Captain, Commander, Driver and Expedition

 - Approach S60 and S62, D2 Charlie and Descent Mk1

 This is the only Premium feature that has this restriction: all other Premium features work on all the watches that dwMap supports.

 Using the Background Maps

 - Please read this list if the maps are not appearing for you.
-In particular, you need to be in north-up mode, and the maps need to be turned on in the apps's menu.
+In particular, the maps need to be turned on in the app's menu.

 - Your watch needs to be connected to your phone and your phone connected to the Internet, for this feature to work.
 (All other dwMap features continue to work offline, as that remains an important app feature.)

 - You can choose Google Maps, OpenCycleMap (OCM), satellite imagery or our specially designed Watch Optimized option.
 The Watch Optimized map is exclusive to dynamicWatch and designed to ideally match the color palette available on the watches.
 It uses the same OpenStreetMap worldwide map data as OpenCycleMap and is continuously updated.

 - You must turn maps on in the dwMap menu.
 This is shown how ever you normally show menus on your watch: see dwMap App Menu for how to find it).
 It will have the option Show Maps or Hide Maps.
 Your last choice is remembered when you start the dwMap app again.